raven-os/doc-generator/README.md

 # Raven PDF Generator

-This project is indented to help generate PDF files from Markdown.
+This project aims to facilitate the creation of Raven stylized PDF files from Markdown.

-It uses Pandoc with a custom template modified from [this one](https://github.com/Wandmalfarbe/pandoc-latex-template).
+It uses Pandoc with a modified template from [this one](https://github.com/Wandmalfarbe/pandoc-latex-template).

 ## Requirement